dfsnow/opentimes/site/content/about.md

 # What is OpenTimes?

-OpenTimes is a database of pre-computed, point-to-point travel times and distances between United States Census geographies.
-It lets you download bulk travel data for free and with no limits.
+OpenTimes is a database of pre-computed, point-to-point travel times between United States Census geographies.
+It lets you download bulk travel time data for free and with no limits.

 All times are calculated using open-source software from publicly available data.
 The OpenTimes data pipelines, infrastructure, packages, and website